k1mka/Environment-setup/README.md

 # brew install --cask warp

 ✅ Step 3: Install arc browser
-Very convenient browser that allows you to switch between work with paces
+Very convenient browser that allows you to switch between work with paces.

 🔧 Run the following command in your terminal:
 # brew install --cask arc

 ✅ Step 4: Install chat gpt to computer
-It will be easier with this assistant
+It will be easier with this assistant.

 🔧 Run the following command in your terminal:
 # brew install --cask chatgpt

-✅ Step 5: Install android-studio
+✅ Step 5: Install Android Studio
-IDE
+IDE.

 🔧 Run the following command in your terminal:
 # brew install --cask android-studio

 ✅ Step 6: Flutter version manager
-Convenient to use and switch between versions of flutter
+Convenient to use and switch between versions of flutter.

 🔧 Run the following commands in your terminal:
 # brew tap leoafarias/fvm